-Samuel R. Browd, MD, PhD, leads a nationally renowned team of clinicians and scientists at Seattle Children’s who are driven to improve patient care for hydrocephalus in the short term and cure the condition in the long term.
+Samuel R. Browd, MD, PhD leads a nationally renowned team of clinicians and scientists at Seattle Children's Hospital who are driven to improve patient care for hydrocephalus in the short term and cure the condition in the long term.

 Treatment of hydrocephalus has been frustrating on many levels.
 Hydrocephalus is one of the most common congenital conditions in children.
 It affects 1 in 500 to 1,000 live births.
-It’s the most common diagnosis that pediatric neurosurgeons see, and it’s a major social, medical and economic problem.
+It is the most common diagnosis that pediatric neurosurgeons see and it is a major social, medical and economic problem.
 Each year hydrocephalus accounts for more than $3 billion in healthcare expenses and about 4% of all pediatric hospital charges in the United States.
 Yet children with hydrocephalus still face many challenges.
 Research that leads to more effective care is greatly needed.

-The team at Seattle Children’s is working in four areas: clinical research, basic science research, bioengineering and global outreach.
+Our team works in four areas: clinical research, basic science research, bioengineering and global outreach.

 "Research into the cause and treatment of hydrocephalus provides the ultimate pathway for a cure.
 Our collaboration with other premier children's hospitals moves us closer to the day when hydrocephalus is relegated to the historical record of pediatric neurosurgery."

 One of the challenges with hydrocephalus is the high rate of infection in children who have a shunt.
 Nationwide, the infection rate is upwards of 15%.
 Any time a child's shunt becomes infected, the child will need:

 - Surgery to place a tube to drain cerebrospinal fluid out of the body (external drain)